 NHS Provider Licence

-Compliance with the requirements of the Provider Licence is routinely monitored through the NHS England Single Oversight Framework (SOF), but on an annual basis after the financial year end, all Trusts must self-certify as to whether they satisfy the requirements of the licence, specifically, that they have:
+Compliance with the requirements of the Provider Licence is routinely monitored through the NHS England Single Oversight Framework (SOF), but on an annual basis after the financial year end, all Trusts must self-certify as to whether they satisfy the requirements of the licence, specifically, that they have the required resources available if providing commissioner requested services (CRS) (condition CoS7).

 Accessibility tools